 The browser-based configuration interface enables you to configure the access point's advanced features.
-The device features a range of advanced functions such as MAC filtering, MAC RADIUS authentication, VLAN configurations, up to 32 SSIDs and many more.
+The WAP-PC1750W features a range of advanced functions such as MAC filtering, MAC RADIUS authentication, VLAN configurations, up to 16 SSIDs and many more.
 To access the browser based configuration interface:

 - 1. Connect a computer to your access point using an Ethernet cable. - 2.
 Enter your access point's IP address in the URL bar of a web browser.
-If no DHCP Services is discovered, the access point's default IP address is 192.168.2.1. - 3.
+The access point's default IP address is 192.169.2.2 - 3.
 You will be prompted for a username and password.
-The default username is "admin" and the default password is "admin", though it was recommended that you change the password during setup (see II-2.
+The default username is "admin" and the default password is "1234", though it was recommended that you change the password during setup (see II-2.
 Basic Settings).

 If you cannot remember your password, reset the access point back to its factory default settings.
-Refer to 1-5.
+Refer to section 1-5.
 Reset